 Yes.
 We are licensed by NYS Education Department.

 10) Wouldn’t it be better to try to get a bar back job or waitress position and then just learn bartending?

 I love this question!

 Not all bars are willing to invest the time it takes to train someone and teach a solid foundation of bartending.
 Additionally, there are many bars where the General Manager or Bar Manager does not have any knowledge of bartending, yet they are in charge of hiring bartenders.
+There are also a lot of people who have bartended for awhile but have have bad skills and continue to just be a bad bartender.
 This leads to inconsistency, and pretty much a free-for-all.
 If you decide to go that route, you may be taught incorrect ways of doing things, pick up horrible habits, and you might never actually get to bartend.
 When I was a bar manager, I taught all my bartenders a solid foundation in bartending, from pouring to drink recipes to the exact measurements of martinis, and shots and shooters to prevent over pour.

 11) Will I receive a certificate upon completion of the program?

 Yes.
 Testing will be on the last day of class and if you are happy with your score we will submit to you your certificate.
 If you are not pleased we will give you an additional try at no cost.
 You will get 2 times to complete all 3 parts of the exam.
 All additional tries will be a cost of $20 per part.

 12) Can I visit the school before I decide to enroll?